 The Story of Different Brains Intern Reuben (5 min 34 sec)

-At our office and studio in Fort Lauderdale, Florida, program participants (interns) are exposed to the basics of new media journalism, while being given opportunities to develop social skills in a real professional workplace environment.
-During their time with us, interns are given the opportunity to: write, produce, and edit videos and audio podcasts; transcribe interviews; write articles and blogs; practice research skills; and develop multiple forms of web content.
+Program participants (trainees) are exposed to the basics of new media journalism, while being given opportunities to develop social skills in a real professional workplace environment.
+The program itself is flexible, both in terms of hours and activities, to allow for the needs of every individual.
+During their time with us, trainees are given the opportunity to: write, produce, and edit videos and audio podcasts; transcribe interviews; write articles and blogs; practice research skills; and develop multiple forms of web content.

 Helping the Neurodivergent Find Their Voice